 The Project Advisory Group (PAG) includes members of the business & development community, City of Ocoee staff, City of Winter Garden staff and the Florida Department of Transportation.

-The project is anticipated to be completed in Summer 2019, with a public workshop to be scheduled in the Spring 2019.
+The project is anticipated to be completed in Summer 2019.

 For more information, contact: